Raised by two National Park Service parents in Jackson, Gisele Olson is tackling Jackson’s tourism issues through postcard-size collages.

 “I think the parks especially are dealing with this Catch-22 of being a place where people want to go, and the people want to care about and preserve,” Olson said.
 “Being able to support these massive crowds of people, how does that affect the environment and how does that affect the wildlife?”

-Olson will display her collages in her first-ever solo show, “Things To Do In Jackson Hole,” which is set to open Friday at The Rose and run through Oct.
-6. Olson said the show is a satire of tourism and the overpromotion of Jackson.
+Olson will display her collages in her first-ever solo show, “Things To Do In Jackson Hole,” which is set to open today, Friday, at The Rose and run through Oct.
+6. Olson said the show is a satire of tourism and the over-promotion of Jackson.

 “The show is centered around this idea of like, Jackson is a fantasy land for many people, like all different kinds of people, and what kind of challenges that mentality creates,” Olson said.
 “I’m doing it in this kind of fantastical, absurd and darkly humorous way with the use of collages, which are actually made from postcards.”

-The problems she’ll be addressing include the lack of housing, conservation, and the more general social construct of the West.
+The problems she’ll be addressing include the lack of housing, reports of sexual assault and conservation.

 “That’s not something people want to think about when it’s dreamland town,” Olson said.

-Olson doesn’t like to take her work too seriously, so she approaches it with “measured libertinism.”
+Olson doesn’t like to take her work seriously, so she approaches it with “measured libertarianism.”

 “I just sort of let my personality, leaning toward dark humor and irony, come through in the work, even if the work can be about more difficult topics,” Olson said.